TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added ability for TALK action to use the sound from any entity (use entity name instead of WAV in $1)
+ * No longer crashes when TALK used with WAV that has no LIPSYNC file associated with it
  * Wrapped a few AI code calls in error trapping to ensure target object values not result in crash
  * Added saving and loading of obstacle data (.OBS) so standalone exes now have DarkAI Obstacles
  * Updated some existing DarkAI commands to use additional Y and CONTAINER parameters